top of page

 Firmware as the Frontline of Efficiency

-• Deep Sleep & Standby: Use the lowest possible power states between tasks.
+• Deep Sleep Modes: Use the lowest available states between tasks.

-• Peripheral Shutdown: Explicitly disable unused modules like UART, ADC, or I²C.
+• Peripheral Shutdown: Disable UART, ADC, or I²C when unused.

-• Duty Cycling: Schedule communication and sensing with generous gaps.
+• Duty Cycling: Schedule sensing and communication intelligently.

 • Average active duration